DirectoryTree/Bartender/README.md

 ### Soft Deletes

-With the default `UserProviderRepository`, users will be restored if they are soft-deleted and the login with their provider.
+With the default `UserProviderRepository`, soft-deleted users will be restored if they log in with their provider.

 To change this behaviour, [swap out the repository](#user-creation--updating).

 ### Email Verification

-With the default `UserProviderRepository`, users with emails will be automatically verified (via the `email_verified_at` column) if it is not already set.
+With the default `UserProviderRepository`, users with emails will be automatically verified (by setting the `email_verified_at` timestamp column) if it is not already set.

 To change this behaviour, [swap out the repository](#user-creation--updating).